 The massacre of 7 gorillas killed by people involved in the illegal charcoal trade horrified villagers and the whole world.
 The photo where the big gorilla is carried as an ancient king to a special burial place for gorillas is considered the best Stirton work.
 We hope that these historical photos will help gorillas survive.

 Within a couple of days, published in Internet accidental murder turned into a symbol of protest against the regime of Mahmoud Ahmadinejad.

 Neda Agha-Soltan stacked in a traffic jam caused by demonstrators gathered in Tehran on Karegar Avenue and neighboring streets.
 It was hot, and Neda decided to get out of the car to watch the demonstrators.
-According to her music teacher, who accompanied her, after a while, there was a sound similar to crackling.
+According to her music teacher, who accompanied her, there was a sound similar to crackling after a while.
 It was a shot from a sniper rifle.
-The bullet hit the girl in the chest, she fell on the roadway and, bleeding, died in a few minutes.
+The bullet hit the girl in the chest; she fell on the roadway and, bleeding, died in a few minutes.

 The murder had huge international resonance, but the Iranian government tried to hide the circumstances, claiming that NU.S.a was a US agent.
 Massive processions in the memory of Neda proved that the informational war was lost.